felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 {{< figure src="/img/highlighting.jpg" position="center" caption="Gold nuggets of knowledge!" >}}

-Armed with a highlighter, I had an idea: if a book is a goldmine of information, my highlighter will allow me to illustrate where the actual gold nuggets are.
+Armed with a highlighter, I had an idea: If a book is a goldmine of information, my highlighter will allow me to illustrate where the actual gold nuggets are.